top of page

 Researching trick & score systems

-To start, I researched various reference games (SSX 3, Rollerdrome, Bomb Rush Cyberfunk) to get a grasp on the building blocks of trick systems and figure out what design would be the most beneficial for our project.
+I researched various reference games to get a grasp on the building blocks of trick systems and figure out what design would be the most beneficial for our project.
 This research was performed by playing the referenced games and analyzing the systems involved.

 These were my conclusions: